-Student safety is always a priority at Bluestern.
+Student safety is always a priority at Beveridge.
 Please consider the following when dropping off students:

 - Students should ALWAYS exit the vehicle from the passenger/curb-side.
 This is the best way to ensure the safety of all students. - When students are safely on the sidewalk, please slowly leave the drop-off area.
 A backlog of cars develops when parents wait until their student enters the building.
 Please leave the drop-off area and move into a parking space if you choose to watch your student enter the building. - Please do not park or leave your vehicle standing in the drop-off area as it creates a backlog of cars that need to move past the front of the building.
-If you need to come into the building, even for a few moments, please pull your car into a parking space. - Please consider carpooling, avoiding congestion between 7:30 AM and 7:40 AM, and using an alternate drop off location. - Please avoid parking, picking up, or dropping off in the south driveway as this is to be used only for school busses and vans before and after school.
+If you need to come into the building, even for a few moments, please pull your car into a parking space. - Please consider carpooling, avoiding congestion between 7:30 a.m. and 7:40 a.m., and using an alternate drop off location, such 123rd Street or Pinewood Circle.